getodk/docs/docs/guide-end-of-form.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In some workflows, new information may need to be added to a form after a first data collection event.
 For example:

-* a form may capture data from multiple days
+* a form may capture data from multiple days.
-* a data collection subject may be observable at different times, revealing new information
+* a data collection subject may be observable at different times, revealing new information.
-* review to fix small mistakes like typos may be encouraged
+* review to fix small mistakes like typos may be encouraged.
-* tasks like transcribing an audio recording may be needed
+* tasks like transcribing an audio recording may be needed.

 To support this need, you can take the :guilabel:`Finalize` / :guilabel:`Send` button off of the form end screen and require that data collectors always use :ref:`bulk draft finalization <bulk-finalizing-drafts>`:

-* Remove :guilabel:`Finalize` from the end of form screen
+* Remove :guilabel:`Finalize` from the end of form screen.
-* (If data collectors may be tempted to change settings) Set an admin password
+* (If data collectors may be tempted to change settings) Set an admin password.
-* (If it's important to be able to block finalization of specific filled forms) Add a required yes/no question asking whether further edits are needed with a constraint that the answer must be ``No``
+* (If it's important to be able to block finalization of specific filled forms) Add a required yes/no question asking whether further edits are needed with a constraint that the answer must be ``No``.
-* Train data collectors on using :ref:`bulk finalization <bulk-finalizing-drafts>`
+* Train data collectors on using :ref:`bulk finalization <bulk-finalizing-drafts>`.

 When data collectors reach the end of form screen, they only have the option of saving as draft.
 They can then make edits from the :guilabel:`Drafts` list as needed.
 When they are ready to submit, they go to :guilabel:`Drafts` and tap on the :guilabel:`Finalize all drafts` menu item.
 All forms marked with ``no errors`` are finalized and sent.
 If there are certain submissions that they know are not yet ready, they can edit them to cause a validation error.
 This is most convenient to do with a yes/no question asking whether further edits are needed.